The Latest Innovations in Paint Technology and Products

 Advanced Paint Application Methods and Tools

-Paint-on primers like peel-stop and gripper allow you to prime and paint in one step.
-They provide superior adhesion to slick surfaces where regular primer won’t stick.
+One-step primers, like peel-stop or gripper, allow you to prime and paint in a single step, providing superior adhesion on slick surfaces where regular primer might fail.

 Trending Paint Colors and Textures

-Coatings that mimic the look of concrete, brick or wood are an innovative way to achieve an industrial chic or rustic style without the cost or mess of the real materials.
-These textured coatings can be tinted in a variety of shades and applied like regular paint, with a roller or sprayer.
-They provide an ultra-realistic faux finish at a fraction of the price.
+Textured coatings that mimic the look of concrete, brick, or wood provide an affordable way to achieve an industrial chic or rustic style without the expense or mess of real materials.
+These coatings can be tinted in many shades and applied with a roller or sprayer, delivering realistic faux finishes at a fraction of the cost.

-Turn a wall into a writable surface with chalkboard paint.
-Available in black, green and blue, chalkboard paint creates a matte finish that you can write on with chalk.
-Kids and creatives love this interactive option.
-Chalkboard paint allows you to frequently change the look and message of a space.
-Simply erase and rewrite whenever inspiration strikes!
+Chalkboard paint transforms any wall into a writable surface.
+Available in classic black, green, and blue, it creates a matte finish you can write on with chalk.
+Kids and creatives especially enjoy this interactive option.
+With chalkboard paint, you can update the look or message of a space as often as you like—simply erase and start again.

-The latest trends in paint colors and textures offer a world of possibilities to make a stylish statement in your home.
-With so many options to choose from, you can easily find one that suits your unique style.
+Today’s trends in paint colors and textures open up endless possibilities to make a stylish statement.
+With so many options, it’s easy to find a look that reflects your unique style.

 Smart Paints and Coatings